 Given what I have learned about the history of European colonization of the Americas, I don't appreciate Columbus Day in the USA, especially in terms of how the holiday is framed as a "discovery".
 The assumptions seems to be that a place isn't a place, and a people and culture don't matter, unless white Europeans have "discovered" it.
 Ugh!

-Now that the USA has become more of a multi-curtural and multi-ethnic country, I think it’s important to revisit our history and re-frame the significance of historical events.
-We don’t need Columbus Day.
+Now that the USA has become more of a multi-curtural and multi-ethnic1 country, I think it's important to revisit our history and re-frame the significance of historical events.
+We don't need Columbus Day.

 What are some ways that I can respectfully observe this US holiday?
 I'm open for ideas.

-A few weeks ago, my friend Dave shared with me some home made Mexican spiced cake and brandy with brandy.
-They were so delicious that I ate three of them and ended up taking large dose of [Novolog](http://www.novolog.com) to compensate at lunch time.
+A few weeks ago, my friend Dave shared with me some homemade Mexican spiced cake and brandy with brandy.
+They were so delicious that I ate three of them and ended up taking a large dose of Novolog to compensate at lunchtime.
 The memory of the delicious desert lingered and I decided I had to attempt to make my own.

-Dave’s wife, Elizabeth, mentioned that I could use brownies to start my batch so that’s what I tried to do.
-I found and modified a [Martha Stewart](http://www.marthastewart.com/351250/rum-balls) recipe on the web that used brownies and rum.
-Martha’s recipes uses brownies mades from scratch.
-I don’t have Martha’s skill or time so I improvised with a packaged brownie mix.
+Dave's wife, Elizabeth, mentioned that I could use brownies to start my batch so that's what I tried to do.
+I found and modified a Martha Stewart recipe on the web that used brownies and rum.
+Martha's recipe uses brownies made from scratch.
+I don't have Martha's skill or time so I improvised with a packaged brownie mix.

 This was my first time using an electric mixer.
 The mixer belongs to my sister-in-law.
 The machine is heavy but easy to use.